apache/hbase-thirdparty/README.md

 Maven needs explicit toolchain configuration to automatically select JDK 8 for hbase-unsafe and hbase-shaded-protobuf modules, and JDK 17 for all other modules including Jetty 12 modules.
 Environment variables alone are insufficient.

 ### Files
-- `generate-toolchains.sh` - Script to generate toolchains.xml with configurable paths
+- `dev-support/generate-toolchains.sh` - Script to generate toolchains.xml with configurable paths
 - `toolchains.xml` - Generated Maven toolchains configuration file (not checked in)

 ## Build/Deploy